 This webpage provides information for academic staff and researchers about a wide range of library and information services at London Met.

-Made with the British Library Meet some of the researchers who have been inspired by the abundance of resources at the British Library
+Here you can meet some of the researchers who have been inspired by the abundance of resources at the British Library.